vijaynaidu16/vijaynaidu16/README.md

 # Hi there! 👋
-I'm Vijay pardhu 🚀, I am currently learning Frontend Development and I am based in Hyderabad.
+I'm Vijay pardhu 🚀, I am currently learning Frontend Development and I am from Hyderabad.
 I'm passionate about Web Development, Machine Learning, and love to code in Java, HTML, CSS, JavaScript, DOM, Jquery.

 ## 🔭 Current Projects
 - [To Do List App](https://todo-app-vijay.netlify.app/)